Research

 Research Overview

-I study how firms respond to shocks such as natural disasters, disruptions, and institutional breakdowns.
+I study how firms respond to economic disruptions and shocks.
 My research investigates the interplay between economic and institutional constraints—such as infrastructure failures, financial frictions, and weak state capacity—and how these shape firm adaptation, capital flows, and long-run productivity in developing economies.

 I work across two related streams: one on shock-induced misallocation, and another on behaviour change during crises—both anchored in policy-relevant design.